wattlehq/mimosa/README.md

 a Docker registry but if you decide to build your Docker images directly on your server you could run `docker compose build` as part of your deploy pipeline.

+##

+How Does Testing Work

+There is a second `docker-compose.test.yml` file which duplicates the web services to slightly change the configuration, eg: to destroy the database on down.
+It also includes the stripe-mock service, which emulates the Stripe API so that calls aren't actually persisted, but created in memory instead.

+This means that tests are encapsulated into separate ephemeral services that are spun up/down and destroyed when the tests are complete.
+This also means that the testing suite is portable, it creates everything it needs in the Github action pipeline and shouldn't need to reach out to external resources to run.

+When the test commands start:

+- Generate a .env.test if it doesn't exist
+- Boot the services in docker-compose.test.yml
+- Boot the Django tests
+- Spin down and destroy the test services